Hey, welcome to my "What is Litecoin?" guide!

 - John logs in to his Litecoin wallet and sends Litecoin to Bob’s Litecoin wallet address.
 John decides to send Bob 10 Litecoins.

 - Once John sends the funds, they are then sent to the Litecoin blockchain.

 - There will be thousands of other transactions that are also going through the Litecoin blockchain.
-Every 2.5 minutes a new block is created.
-Think about a block as a container of transaction.
+Every 2.5 minutes, a new block is created.
+Think about a block as a container of a transaction.

 - The block (or container) carries lots of different transactions, including John’s.
 Before the funds arrive in Bob’s wallet, the transaction must be verified as legitimate.

 - As Litecoin is decentralized, there is no single authority to confirm a transaction.
 Instead, a group of volunteers called miners use their computing power to solve really difficult puzzles.
 This is how transaction blocks (or, in our case, containers) are verified.